Organizations across the globe are increasingly mistaking dependency for “development”

 Chad W. Bissonnette, Co-founder and Executive Director

-Chad holds a bachelor’s degree in International Relations from American University in Washington, DC.
-During his undergraduate education, he spent a year at Emerson College in Boston, MA, and two years in Spain teaching for the Spanish Government.
-While in Spain, he obtained a diploma in Hispanic Language and Culture Studies from the University of Salamanca.
+Chad holds a bachelors degree in International Relations from American University in Washington, DC.
+Before graduating from American however, Chad spent a year at Emerson College in Boston, MA, studying PR/Marketing, and two years in Spain teaching for the Spanish Government and acquiring a diploma in Hispanic Language and Culture Studies from the University of Salamanca.
 Chad began traveling to Haiti in 2005 and co-founded Roots of Development in 2007.
-He currently serves as its Executive Director.
-Chad formally speaks about Community Development and his work in Haiti regularly, at high schools and universities along the East Coast.
+He currently serves as its Executive Director, and is responsible for the creation and implementation of the organization’s unique approach to development.
+When in Haiti, Chad spends most of his time on the island of La Gonave, where his organization works with a set of communities determined to manage their own development.
+With the motto “Development without Dependency”, Chad speaks regularly about empowerment and community-driven development and his work in Haiti, at high schools and universities along the East Coast.
 He has also written several articles on those subjects in the Huffington Post.
-Chad grew up in Connecticut, and has lived a substantial amount of time overseas (Spain, South Africa, Haiti, etc.).
-He currently resides in Washington, DC.
+Chad grew up in Connecticut, and has traveled and lived a substantial amount of time overseas (Spain, South Africa, Brazil, Haiti, etc.).
+He speaks English, Spanish and Haitian Creole.
+Chad currently resides in Washington, DC.

 BOARD OF DIRECTORS

-James O. Martin [Treasurer] is a retired astronomer.
+James O. Martin is a retired astronomer.
 He has been interested in Haiti since the 1970s and was introduced to Roots of Development in 2007.
 Mr. Martin has served as the Director of the Naval Observatory in Perrine, FL, the Project Manager for the Radio Astronomy Supercomputer, and has sat on church boards involved in local and world issues.
 He moved to Washington, D.C. in 1987, and helped expand the McClendon Center, a program to provide therapeutic day treatment to persons with mental illness, from a church mission serving forty people to an independent non-profit serving over 600 people at two locations.
 Mr. Martin has an A.B. from Cornell University and a M.A. from Indiana University.